 - May 16 of the year after, taxes are three years delinquent.

 The property would be subject to foreclosure when the taxes are three years delinquent.

 You will receive notices to tell you about the foreclosure process.

 - The tax statement you get each year shows delinquent taxes, and the current year's tax.
 Also on the statement is the delinquent year which causes the property to be subject to foreclosure.

-Note: If the 15th falls on a weekend, the County will receive payments the next business day.
+Note: If the 15th falls on a weekend or holiday, the due date will be the following business day.